4dn-dcic/fourfront/docs/public/metadata-submission/Web_Submission.md

 ## Overview

 An online submission interface has been developed to help with the submission of 4DN metadata.
 This web interface is especially useful for; submitting one or a few experiments, editing the metadata for an existing experiment and can also be helpful for understanding object dependencies in our metadata schemas (for example learning that every experiment needs a type and a biosample).
 The system has been developed as a submission wizard that allows both the stepwise creation of database objects and full submission of an entire experiment with all required associated objects.
-However, we do recommend you review the Note on Experiments and Replicate Sets on the [Introduction page](/help).
+However, we do recommend you review the Note on Experiments and Replicate Sets on the [Getting Started page](/help/getting-started).

 ## Creating New Items